DataDog/integrations-core/windows_registry/README.md

 1. Edit the `windows_registry.d/conf.yaml` file in the `conf.d/` folder at the root of your Agent's [configuration directory][4] to start collecting Windows registry information.
 See the [sample windows_registry.d/conf.yaml][5] for all available configuration options.

-2. In order to send registry values and changes as Logs, log collection needs to be enabled in the Datadog Agent.
+2. To send registry values and changes as Logs, log collection needs to be enabled in the Datadog Agent.
 To enable log collection, add the following to your `datadog.yaml` file:

     ```yaml
     logs_enabled: true